 Course Objectives: Objectives of this course are to understand the velocity of light, relative motion.
-To understand the importance of general and special theory of relativity.
+To understand the importance of special theory of relativity.
 To understand the geometrical representation of relativity.
 To understand the concepts of frames of references, relativistic dynamics, structure of space time, principle of equivalence, fictitious forces etc. To realize the various phenomenon in terms of relativity and mechanics.

-Frames of References: Inertial frame of reference, Galilean transformation, Galilean Invariance of space & time intervals; Michelson Morley Experiment, Explanation of the Null Result, Postulates of Special Theory of Relativity, Lorentz transformation equations, Length contraction, Time dilation, Experimental evidence in support of time dilation, Twin paradox, Relativity of simultaneity, Relativistic formula for the composition of velocities, The velocity addition theorem
+Frames of References; Inertial frame of reference; Galilean transformations; Application of Galilean transformation to mechanics and electromagnetism; The Ether; Michelson Morley Experiment; Explanation of the Null Result; Postulates of Special Theory of Relativity; Lorentz transformations; Length contraction; Time dilation; Proper time interval; Experimental evidence in support of time dilation; Twin paradox; Relativity of simultaneity; Co-locality; Relativistic formula for the composition of velocities-The velocity addition theorem.

-Relativistic Dynamics:Variation of mass with velocity: Relativity of mass, mass energy equivalence, Relation between momentum and energy, Transformation equations for momentum and energy, Relativistic Doppler effect (longitudinal and transverse) and its confirmation.
+Variation of mass with velocity (Relativity of mass); mass energy relationship/equivalence; Conservation of mass-energy; Relation between momentum and energy, Transformation of momentum, energy and force; Relativistic Doppler effect (longitudinal and transverse) and its confirmation.

-Structure of Spacetime: Concept of Minkowski space, geometrical interpretation of Lorentz transformations of space & time; simultaneity; contraction and dilation.
-Space-like, time like and light-like intervals, four vectors, concept of world lines.
+Space-time continuum; Concept of Minkowski space; geometrical interpretation of Lorentz transformations of space, time and simultaneity; intervals between events: Space-like, time like and light-like intervals; concept of world lines; four vectors; some important four-vectors-position four vector, velocity four-vector, momentum four-vector and four-force (Minkowski force).

-Principle of Equivalence and Fictitious Forces: Principle of Equivalence, gravitational and inertial mass, gravitational mass of photons, gravitational red shift, Precession of the perihelion of Mercury.
-Fictitious forces, Effect of rotation of earth on 'g', Effects of centrifugal and Coriolis forces produced as a result of earth's rotation.
-Foucault's pendulum and its equation of motion.
+Electric field and force in different frame of reference and their transformations; Principle of Equivalence; Gravitational and inertial mass; Gravitational mass of photons; Gravitational red shift; Fictitious forces; Effect of rotation of earth on 'g'; Effects of centrifugal and Coriolis forces produced as a result of earth's rotation.
+Foucault Pendulum.

-TUTORIAL : Relevant problem on the topics covered in the course.

-Books Prescribed :

-1. Relativity and Electromagnetism, T.S.
-Bhatia, Vishal Publishing Co.

-2..
-Mechanics : Berkeley Physics Course Vol-I, C. Kittel, W.D.
+- 1. 1.
+A Primer of Special Theory of Relativity by P. L. Sardesai; New Age International Publisher - 2.
+Relativity and Electromagnetism, T.S.
+Bhatia, Vishal Publishing Co. - 3.
+Mechanics: Berkeley Physics Course Vol-I, C. Kittel, W.D.
 Knight, M.A.
 Ruderman, C.A.
 Helmholtz and B.J.
-Moyer- Tata McGraw Hill Publishing Company Ltd., New Delhi.

-3. The Special Theory of Relativity, S. Banerji & A. Banerji (Prentice Hall India).

-4. Introduction of to Special Relativity: R. Resnick Wiley Eastern India Pvt.
-Ltd.

-5. The Feymann Lectures Physics: R.P.
-Feymann, R.B.
-Leighton and M. Sands, Vol. I & II-Narosa Publishing House, New Delhi.
+Moyer- Tata McGraw Hill Publishing Company Ltd., New Delhi. - 4.
+The Special Theory of Relativity, S. Banerji & A. Banerji (Prentice Hall India). - 5.
+Introduction of to Special Relativity: R. Resnick Wiley Eastern India Pvt.
+Ltd. - 6.
+The Feynmann Lectures Physics: R.P.
+Feynmann, R.B.
+Leighton and M. Sands, Vol. I & II- Narosa Publishing House, New Delhi. - 7.
+"Special Relativity" A.P.

-6."Special Relativity" A.P.
 French, N.W.
-Norton and Company Inc., New York
+Norton and Company Inc., New York. - 8.
+Electricity & Magnetism-T.S.
+Bhatia and Gurpreet Singh, Vishal Publishing Co.